thevuong8000/Essay-Helper/README.md

-### Grammar Checker is an app that helps client to avoid repeating the same word.
+### Essay Helper is an app that helps client to avoid repeating the same word.

 # Requirement:
 `nodejs: v12.16.0`